Congratulations to our 2023 winners!

 Judging:

-- Final selection of winners will be done by renowned short story author and editor Barb Goffman.
+• Final selection of winners will be done by best-selling author Marlo Berliner.

 Our 2021-2022 winners’ stories are in our latest anthology: An Element of Mystery: Sweet, Funny, and Strange Tales of Intrigue.